 Vermifiltration Composting Toilets

+About 2 billon people around the world do not have access to sanitation and 1.7 billion people live under water-stressed conditions.
 In many parts of rural India, the absence of toilets leads many people to defecate in the open which releases fecal pathogens into the environment.
 These pathogens eventually find their way into drinking water and food and result in nearly 700,000 childhood deaths.
 In fact, diarrheal disease is the third leading cause of childhood mortality worldwide.

-As it stands, too much of the conversation around sanitation is focused on toilet construction.
 To make a real difference, the solutions need to focus on becoming effective waste management systems.

 ITT's worm-based digester system converts fecal sludge into compost in 10-12 hours turning human waste into incredibly effective fertilizer.

 Priced at only US$60, the Tiger Toilet - originally developed by Bear Valley ventures from the UK and PriMove India - uses a traditional Indian commode with a pour-flush.
 The waste then enters a tank, which contains a large number of Eisenia fetida worms (commonly found throughout India) and a drainage layer.
 The solids are trapped at the top of the system where the worms consumer it and the liquid is filtered through the drainage layer.